 For safety and comfort

-As much as we all hope that travel is perfect, if something unexpected does come up, you’re going to want to have all your bases covered and have information at your fingertips.
+As much as we all hope that traveling is safe and uneventful, if something unexpected does come up, you’re going to want to have all your bases covered.
 Taking just a few minutes to make sure you have important phone numbers and vaccination records handy, can help if the unexpected happens.
 Plus, there are items you can bring for your dog’s comfort, too.
 Here’s the list:

 - Collar with ID tags